KenEucker/biketag-website/README.md

 </audio>
 ```

 The homepage landing page is in the /templates/home/ folder using the template file index.ejs.
 Each template should use it's own root folder for theme resources.
-There is an assets folder in the root of the project for items that span multiple templates.
-Within the assets folder there is a js folder that contains javascript available to all consumption.
-There is also a content folder within the assets folder that contains raw html content which is available for editing by site administrators using git.
+There is a public folder in the root of the project for items that span multiple templates.
+Within the public folder there is a js folder that contains javascript available to all consumption.
+There is also a content folder within the public folder that contains raw html content which is available for editing by site administrators using git.

 Note: When running in dev mode, changes to the files in the /templates/ folder are reflected immediately, with the page autoreloading.